 As long as your computer is connected to the Internet, it’s not safe unless it has firewall or anti-virus protection.
 While there’s no single way to prevent this crime from occurring, here are steps you can take to decrease your risk:

-- Install antivirus and personal firewall protection that blocks intruders from unlawfully breaking into your PC or Mac.
+- Install antivirus, mobile security software and personal firewall protection that blocks intruders from unlawfully breaking into your PC or Mac.
 Good protection software typically has a firewall that allows computers to go into stealth mode, so hackers can’t detect you when you’re online.

 - Choose passwords that aren’t easy to guess.
 Users should create passwords that contain numbers as well as letters, and avoid using common words or names that could easily be discovered by an identity thief.

 - Don’t use the same password for different sites, and don’t store your passwords on your computer.

 - Never give away any personal information about yourself in chatrooms.
 Don’t include your telephone number or home address as part of your signature on emails.